What is Overactive Bladder Syndrome

-Overactive bladder syndrome is a very common medical issue and the treatment of this condition in the majority of time is a challenge not only to experienced general practitioners but also to specialists / urologists.
-In many cases, this condition cannot be not cured using traditional Western treatment techniques.
+Overactive Bladder Syndrome is a very common medical issue and the treatment of this condition in the majority of time is a challenge not only to experienced general practitioners but also to specialists/urologists.
+In many cases, this condition can be not cured using traditional Western treatment techniques.

 Spontaneous urination is paradoxically a health disorder that may develop at both sides of an individual’s lifetime – from early stages and to the rest of existence.
 The difference is that children may have this medical condition because they don’t have the experience to control the urination process and adults have trouble while controlling their bladder and in a majority of cases, it happens because of either initial bladder illness, innervation disorder on the local or spinal level, or even emotional disturbance.